George-Corfield/Distributed-Toolchain-Integration/documentation/InDepthExplanation.md

 The java source code is split into folders.
 To better understand this section an understanding of the Model-View-Controller Architecture will help.
 Find a link to a helpful resource [here](https://developer.mozilla.org/en-US/docs/Glossary/MVC).
 At a very basic level, the user will send input to the controller.
 The controller will update the model and then the model will update the view.
 The view updates what is displayed onto the screen.

 ### Controller folder
-This contains all the controllers.
+Contains all the controllers.
 Controllers handle user input and update the model accordingly.

 ### Model folder
-This contains all of the Models.
+Contains all of the Models.
 These will handle data for the application and update the view.

 ### Repository Folder
-This folder contains files which handle data access logic, such as CRUD operations, for interacting with the database (in this case, MongoDB).
+Contains files which handle data access logic, such as CRUD operations, for interacting with the database (in this case, MongoDB).

 ### Service
-This folder contains files which implements business logic, orchestrates interactions with the repository layer, and provides higher-level operations or processes.
+Contains files which implements business logic, orchestrates interactions with the repository layer, and provides higher-level operations or processes.

 ### DistributedToolchainIntegrationApplication.java
 When this file is run it starts the whole application.